sei-international/LEAPMacro.jl/docs/src/config.md

 The configuration file is written in YAML syntax and has a `.yml` extension.
 By default, Macro assumes the configuration file will be called `LEAPMacro_params.yml`, but other names are possible, and in fact encouraged, because each configuration file corresponds to a different scenario.

+The configuration file used as an example on this page is the `LEAPMacro_params.yml` file that is distributed with the demonstration files (see the [Quick start](@ref quick-start) page).

 ```@contents
 Pages = ["config.md"]
 Depth = 3